-A fauna assessment of the Myopic project area was undertaken by GHD in November 2008.
-During the fauna assessment a total of 50 fauna taxa were recorded within the application area including 36 birds, six reptiles, and eight mammal species (GHD, 2008).
+Two fauna assessments of the Myopic and Eastern Ridge project areas were undertaken by GHD in November 2008 and ENV in May 2011.
+The GHD (2008) survey covered the original application area for clearing permit CPS 4768/1 and the majority of the current application area, while the smaller additional areas for amendment application CPS 4768/3 are largely covered by ENV (2011).
+During the GHD (2008) fauna assessment a total of 50 fauna taxa were recorded within the application area consisting of 36 birds, six reptiles, and eight mammal species.
 The low number of species is likely to be due to the brevity of the survey, the time of the survey (during the day) and the weather conditions (very hot).
 It should also be noted that the application area would support a much higher level of repitle species than that was recorded, especially around rocky outcrop areas (GHD, 2008).

-As a result of the fauna assessment, two fauna species of conservation significance were recorded within the application area: the Rainbow Bee-eater (Merops omatus) and the Peregrine Falcon (Falco peregrinus).
-Further to this, there were three pebble mounds discovered in the application area by GHD which indicate that the Western Pebble-mound Mouse (Pseudomys chapmani) species inhabits the application area.
+As a result of the fauna assessments, four fauna species of conservation significance were recorded within the application area: Australian Bustard (Ardeotis australis), Rainbow Bee-eater (Merops ornatus), Peregrine Falcon (Falco peregrinus) and Western Pebble-mound Mouse (Pseudomys chapmani) (GHD, 2008; ENV, 2011).